ms/buildtogether.tech/delivery/index.md

 projects are different: they often roll forward from one term to the next, so the end of one team's involvement isn't necessarily the end of the project, and they are meant to simulate real life, where delivery of a particular version is just another step in the product lifecycle.
-Here , are some of the things you might be asked to do during your project or at its end.
+This chapter describes some things you might be asked to do during your project or at its end; even if you're not asked, most of them are worth doing.

+At a bare minimum, your project should finish with:

+1. An attractive home page with an elevator pitch and a few paragraphs or bullet lists to help newcomers orient themselves.

+1. An architectural overview, including a block diagram of the major components and a walkthrough of the processing cycle.

+1. An installation guide.

+1. An up-to-date set of issues.
+If the work has been done, the issue should be closed; if it hasn't, the issue should describe the state of the bug (or enhancement, or question) well enough for someone to know where to start work.

 ## Version Numbers